Karen Acres Care Center in Urbandale, IA

 Pros

-• pro The staff are caring and very helpful at all times.
+• pro The staff at Karen Acres are amazing, caring, and very helpful.

-• pro Ethan is great with residents and takes time to talk with them and their families, including accommodating food requests.
+• pro Ethan is great with the residents, taking time to talk with them and their families, and accommodating food requests.

 • pro The therapists do a fantastic job and truly get to know their patients.

-• pro The small, home-like size allows for very person-centered care and strong family involvement.
+• pro The small, home-like setting allows for individualized, person-centered care.

 Cons